lycheeverse/lychee-action/README.md

     lycheeVersion: 0.11.0
 ```

+Note that there is no need for another step at the end to store the cache.
+There will automatically be a `Post` step (generated from the used `actions/cache` action) taking care of that.
+It will compare and save the cache based on the given key.
+So in this setup, as long as a user triggers the CI run from the same commit, it will be the same key.
+The first run will save the cache, subsequent runs will not update it (because it's the same commit hash).
+For restoring the cache, the most recent available one is used (commit hash doesn't matter).

 ## Excluding links from getting checked

 Add a `.lycheeignore` file to the root of your repository to exclude links from